ssube/onnx-web/docs/user-guide.md

 The panorama pipeline allows you to generate and modify very large images.

+Panorama works better with more steps; since the UNet results are averaged at the end of each step, more steps will blend the latents more effectively and produce a more coherent image.
+40+ steps usually produces good results.

 Panorama is valid for the following tabs:

 - txt2img